addy118/fairshare/README.md

 1. Navigate to the server directory:
     ```bash
-    cd fair-share-server
+    cd server
     ```
-2. Create a new file named `.env` in the `fair-share-server` directory.
+2. Create a new file named `.env` in the `server` directory.
 3. Copy the following content into the `.env` file and replace the placeholders with your actual credentials.

     ```env